 Open Enrollment Timeline/Deadlines:

-- January 15: Download and complete the open enrollment application form.
+- January 15: Download and complete the Open Enrollment Application.
 Email, fax, drop-off, or mail to St. Michael-Albertville Schools, 11343 50th Street NE Albertville, MN 55301.
 The statewide application deadline for open enrollment is January 15.
-Students who are requesting open enrollment for their early childhood special education (ECSE) child, should use this form.
+Students who are requesting open enrollment for their early childhood special education (ECSE) child, should use this form as well.

 - February 15: Look for communication on open enrollment approval/disapproval by February 15.